battlecode/battlecode21/specs/specs.md

 The actual **cooldown** is equal to **base_cooldown** times $$(1+ P/2000)$$.
 E.g. a total pollution level of 2000 (after global and local effects) makes everything take twice as long.

 All robots can **sense** their surroundings within their sensor radius.
-For example, you can call `rc.
+For example, you can call `rc.senseNearbyRobots` to get an array of nearby robots.
+For a complete reference, go to the [javadocs](https://2020.battlecode.org/javadoc/index.html).

 Now, there are two types of robots, **buildings** and **units**.